What is an E-ZPass®?

 Where Can I Use My E-ZPass®?

-You can use your E-ZPass® on Canada's Peace Bridge and in the following states:
+You can use your E-ZPass® on Canada's Peace Bridge, Rainbow Bridge, Whirlpool Rapids Bridge (NEXUS card required) and Lewiston-Queenston Bridge and in the following US states:

 - District of Columbia